SachinDabhade/IGT-Technical-Training/Readme.md

 ### Hi, I am Flask App

-"I always run the application on webserver using python flexibility"
+I always run the application on webserver using python flexibility